tvang20/linux_tutorial/README.md

 echo $PATH                     # Show environment PATH variable which command_name             # Find full path of a command man ls                         # Manual/help page for a command

+To rerun commands from history, you can use ! followed by the command number, EXP "!356"
 ```

 ---